phalcon/packagecloud/README.md

 Installation Instructions
 -------------------------

-How we schedule product releases at Phalcon:
+How the Phalcon Team will schedule framework releases in the future:

 - **Stable** versions correspond to Phalcon release tags and should be used in production
-- **Mainline** versions correspond to Phalcon release tags. Сan be used _with care_ by experienced users
+- **Mainline** versions correspond to Phalcon release tags which _are not stable_.
+  Сan be used _with care_ by experienced users
 - **Nightly** versions are built daily and _should not_ be used in production

 Installation/configuration details for each version and operating system can be found below: